Fast-Flags/FastFlags/README.md

   🔢 Supports commas and spaces for multiple keywords.
   🔗 Use `&` to search for multiple FFlags (not in the same one).

+- 🔗 **/mergelist** - Merges 2 flag sources together.
+  🔗 Combines 2 FFlag lists or text together.

+- 🎰 **/randomflag** - Finds random flags [default 25]
+  📜 Choose what file u want or even both.
+  ❔ Choose what type of FastFlag you like.
+  🔢 Choose the amount you want.

 - ✨ **/newfflags** — Lists new flags discovered within the past 24 hours.
   🔔 Stay updated!

 - 👏 **/credits** — Shows credits for the contributors.
   🙌 Huge thanks to the team!

 ## Supported Bootstrappers